NCAR/DART/docs/pages/Getting_Started.md

 localization, perturbation, and other auxiliary data assimilation algorithms are available for immediate use and testing.
 See [Important capabilities of DART](#dartCapabilities) for more information.
 4. DART **makes adding a new model straightforward**.
-A new model only needs to implement a list of 18 core functions (or use the default behavior if applicable) to take advantage of DART's mature and robust DA algorithms.
+A new model only needs to implement a list of (at most) 18 core functions or use the default behavior if applicable to take advantage of DART's mature and robust DA algorithms.
 A basic data assimilation system for a large model can be built in person-weeks, and comprehensive systems have been built in a few months.
 See [How do I run DART with my model?](#RunWithMyModel) for more information.